waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 end
 ```

-Of course we're always running rspec to check that our tests fail before going on to make the pass, but of course we don't need to remind you of that :-)  We're at a new test failure point - time to commit and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

-The new driver needs to work out the remainder to put on the end as white stars:
+We're at a new test failure point - we want to work out the remainder to put on the end as white stars:

 ```ruby
 module ReviewsHelper